BlankTuber/EasterEggHunt2025/README.md

 "Colors speak their own language," the tome instructed.
 "Observe and reproduce the sequence to unlock the spectrum of ancient wisdom."

-The Sage watched as the colored lights formed patterns—red, blue, green, yellow—appearing in a specific order.
+The Sage watched as the colored lights formed patterns, red, blue, green, yellow, appearing in a specific order.

-*[Challenge: Color Sequence puzzle reproducing patterns of colored light]*
+_[Challenge: Color Sequence puzzle reproducing patterns of colored light]_

 The Sage noticed her tome rumbling.
 It displayed riddles describing specific locations.

 "Some places can only be found through riddles," the tome explained.

-*[House Location Hunt]*
+_[House Location Hunt]_

 When the location hunt concluded, the Sage returned to her library path.
 She entered a chamber filled with floating letters arranged in a complex grid.